|

 2. Use an eyedropper to put polycrylic into the ornament.
 You could also use a tiny funnel if you have one. using an eyedropper to put polycrylic into glass ornament

-3. Swirl the polycrylic around to fully coat the inside of the ornament.
+3. Swirl the polycrylic around to coat the inside of the ornament thoroughly.

 5. After a few minutes, it’s time to add the glitter.
-Use a small funnel (or paper folded to make a funnel) to add the glitter. adding glitter to ornament with paper funnel
+Use a small funnel (or paper folded to make a funnel).adding glitter to ornament with paper funnel

-6. Move the ornament as you go to get full coverage.
+6. Roll the ornament as you go to get full coverage.

-7. When you have full coverage, you can pour the excess glitter onto a piece of paper to be able to use it again.
+7. When you have full coverage, you can pour the excess glitter onto a piece of paper to use it again.

 8. Flip the ornament upside down and let it drain into the paper cup.